 Accessed through a single platform, Infobip’s omnichannel engagement, identity, user authentication, security, and contact centre solutions help clients and partners overcome the complexity of consumer communications, grow their business, and increase loyalty– all in a fast, secure, and reliable way.
 Bringing multiple channels together, Infobip gives customers the power to define the communication, still making it easy and simple for businesses.

 As Infobip’s CEO Silvio Kutić said to Bloomberg: “We are trying to go deeper into technology, to include more artificial intelligence through all our solutions.
 The aim is always to give people more time for various tasks and make their lives better.

 For businesses that rely on customer support as a vital part of customers' journey and their relationship, any limitations can have a big impact on customers' overall satisfaction and retention rate.

 With OmniChat for Jira Service Management, a customer has the ability to choose a communication channel, while the agents have a seamless single interface experience.

-We saw an opportunity to take the communication between agents and end-users on Jira Service Management to another level.
-Joining forces with Infobip we created OmniChat for JSM - a cross channel support for customers, that enables easy two-way communication via WhatsApp and SMS.
+As an Atlassian Platinum Solution Partner, we at Evolutio saw an opportunity to take the communication between agents and end-users on Jira Service Management to another level.
+In partnership with Infobip, we created OmniChat for JSM - a cross channel support for customers, that enables easy two-way communication via WhatsApp and SMS.